Pelvic Health Clinic

 The Pelvic Health Clinic, run by Clinical Specialist Kate Leishman, offers a highly specialised physiotherapy service for issues related to pelvic dysfunction.
 Therapists working in this field are highly trained to assess and manage problems relating to the pelvic floor muscles, as well as pelvic symptoms linked to pregnancy, childbirth and gynaecological surgery.
-As this service runs alongside our musculoskeletal physiotherapy service, please note that low back pain and pubic symphysis pain related to pregnancy is best managed by our musculoskeletal physiotherapists.
-We are always happy to discuss which option is best for you prior to making an appointment.

 Urinary and faecal incontinence related to bladder and bowel issues can occur in both women and men.
 In women, incontinence and the development of prolapse can occur as a consequence of childbirth, whereas in men the problems can occur after prostate surgery.